Abigail Blackman

 Environmental Barriers

 As humans, we are all dealing with a multitude of experiences and troubles.
-Supervisors should work with their direct supports to determine whether they can support the clinician in any way.
+Supervisors should work with their providers to determine whether they can support them in any way.
 Without having the data to determine if there is a pattern of behavior, it may be difficult to offer support.
-Once a pattern of behavior is revealed, supervisors should refrain from engaging in organizational victim blaming (e.g., the clinician regularly shows up 10 minutes late to shift.
-If a supervisor were to engage in organizational victim blaming then they may think that the clinician does not care or that they are lazy).
-Whatever comes to mind is likely not the case.
+Once a pattern of behavior is revealed, supervisors should refrain from engaging in organizational victim blaming (e.g., the provider regularly shows up 10 minutes late to shift.
+If a supervisor were to engage in organizational victim blaming then they may think that the provider does not care or that they are lazy).Whatever comes to mind is likely not the case.
 There are other reasons to explain that behavior.
-As behavior analysts, we need to take a functional approach (we will discuss this in later installments).
+As behavior analysts, we need to take a functional approach.
 To do so, we need data on what environmental barriers may be impacting the quality of services provided.
-Have conversations with your clinicians about how you can make their work easier!
+Have conversations with your providers about how you can make their work easier!

 References: